bsullivan44/data_for_cosmonauts/README.md

 | --- | --- | --- | --- |--- |---|
 | **Material** |Introduction to Course | Introduction to Python | Basic Statistics and Visualization | Regression and Classification | Clustering |

-There will be a cap on how many can participate as students since instructors will work intimately with each person to make sure things are set up and students actually get something out of the experience.
+There will be a cap on how many can participate since instructors will work intimately with each person to make sure things are set up and students actually get something out of the experience.
 For now the cap is 20.

 The courses will occur over zoom, will last a full two-hours or more.